Results Natural site to discover Saint-Claude

 Description of the hike.
 Hiking time: 4 hours, rated easy.
 Elevation gain: 500 m.
 Guadeloupe boasts over 300 km of hiking trails (called Traces in Guadeloupe), but the climb to La Soufrière is one of the must-do's: visiting an active volcano is something you can't do every day, so you might as well make the most of the opportunity.

 The hike begins at the Pas du Roy, a section paved (in part) by the army in the late 19th century, and takes 40 minutes to reach the Savane-à-Mulets.
 This fairly steep section leads to the old parking lot (built before the 2004 earthquake) through a humid forest dominated by marbri, better known as bois-bandé.
 With luck, the view of Les Saintes and the surrounding mountains is already splendid.
 The hike then continues along a small path at the top of the parking lot, near an interpretation panel.
 A few metres further on, in a small niche carved into the top of a huge boulder, the statuette of Notre-Dame de Guadeloupe is protected from thieves by a wrought-iron grille.
 It is not uncommon to see candles and flowers placed as offerings at the foot of the rock.
 There are flowers all along the way, too: you won't want to miss the mountain thyme with its pretty purple blossoms, or the mountain fuchsia with its pink flowers.
 Higher up, you'll come across the mountain yellow pineapple, which forms impressive, dense clumps at ground level, and the superb "Christmas tree", which is in fact a primitive fern.
 After a little more effort, you'll come to a magnificent site: the Faujas rockfall.
 This is a fault created by a phreatic eruption in 1798.
 The vegetation here is remarkable, with beautiful vegetated walls that seem to disappear into the sky.
 A further 15 minutes' walk takes you to the northern fault and the last steep incline before the final ascent, which takes a further 20 minutes.
 A few meters before the summit, you'll pass by a concrete shelter, useful in case of sudden weather deterioration.
-If you're lucky, the view from the summit is breathtaking, taking in the whole of Guadeloupe and the neighbouring islands.
-Before starting the descent, you'll pass through the Porte d'enfer and the Tarissan chasm: 70 m deep, this is the largest active chasm on the summit.
-It contains a boiling lake of hydrochloric acid!
+If you're very lucky, the view from the summit is breathtaking, taking in the whole of Guadeloupe and the neighbouring islands.

-Once back at the starting point, don't hesitate to take advantage of the yellow baths: the water here averages over 30°C!
+Once back at the starting point, don't hesitate to take advantage of the yellow baths: the average water temperature is over 30°C!
 However, beware of amoebae (micro-organisms that can be pathogenic): don't dive head first into the water.

-Warning: between 2014 and 2019, new areas of fumaroles appeared at the summit, necessitating an order from the Prefect of Guadeloupe to extend the safety perimeter at the summit of La Soufrière in order to prevent and reduce risks to hikers.
-Signs have been put up by the National Park: please respect them for your own safety!
+Warning: since 2018, fumaroles have appeared at the summit.
+As a result, the Prefect of Guadeloupe has issued a decree to extend the safety perimeter at the summit of La Soufrière, in order to prevent and reduce risks to hikers.
+In May 2024, a new decree instituting new regulations for access to the summit was published, following the appearance of new fumaroles due to global warming and in the face of the risk of collapse.
+Signposting has been put in place by the National Park: please respect it for your own safety!

-To approach the chasms of the "Vieille Dame" dome, you will need to wear a personal respiratory protection device (gas mask) and be accompanied by a qualified guide.
+To approach the chasms of the "Vieille Dame" dome, you will need to wear personal respiratory protection equipment (gas mask) and be accompanied by a qualified guide.

 For up-to-the-minute information on the trail: www.guadeloupe-parcnational.fr (Randonner section).
 The randoguadeloupe.gp website is also very useful.
 It offers detailed hiking itineraries (difficulty level, itinerary to follow, dynamic cartography, GPS tracks and 3D navigation) and is regularly updated by Park staff, particularly on trail practicability.